Why do so few affiliate marketers shy from the video medium and YouTube traffic generation?

 - A clean backdrop (a wall works fine but a screen is better)

 Yup, that’s it.
 Often, you can easily get away with using your video camera or even the web camera built into your laptop (if you have one) otherwise you can find plenty of 1080p cameras floating around on Amazon for as low as $100!
 You may also find tripods bundled in the deal or you could get away with some of the desk mounted cameras for about $20 – $50.

 The lighting makes a big difference in video production as you want to appear clear (but also “warm”).
 I would suggest doing a search for “video lighting” and take a look through the offering but consider doing a DIY approach with a flood-light or two.

-Sound matters more than you can image.
-Many video cameras have great microphones built into them which work wonders if you have a quite environment but you may want to invest in a wireless microphone or one you can have overhead.
+Sound matters more than you can imagine.
+Many video cameras have great microphones built into them which work wonders if you have a quiet environment but you may want to invest in a wireless microphone or one you can have overhead.